-The average and maximum amounts of commercial paper outstanding during the second quarter of 2022 were \$65 million and \$101 million, respectively.
+The average and maximum amounts of commercial paper outstanding during the third quarter of 2022 were \$202 million and \$382 million, respectively.
 At quarter end, we had no letters of credit outstanding under the credit facility, but we had issued \$47 million of stand-by letters of credit under other bank agreements to take advantage of better pricing.
-Over the long-term, and subject to our capital needs, market conditions, and alternative capital market opportunities, we expect to maintain the indebtedness under the program by continuously repaying and reissuing the commercial paper notes.
-We view the notes as a source of long-term funds and have classified the borrowings under the commercial paper program as long-term borrowings on our balance sheet.
-We have the intent to roll over such obligations on a long-term basis and have the ability to refinance these borrowings on a long-term basis as evidenced by our \$1.2 billion revolving credit facility maturing in 2026 discussed below.
+Over the long-term, and subject to our capital needs, market conditions, and alternative capital market opportunities, we expect to maintain the indebtedness under the program by continuously repaying and reissuing the commercial paper.
+We view these borrowings as a